-The County has a coordinated homeless prevention system that is accessed through coordinated entry.
+The County has a coordinated homeless prevention system that is accessed through Coordinated Entry.
 Legal services, dispute resolution services, prevention rental assistance and relocation programs create a continuum of assistance for imminently homeless households.
-Imminently homeless households are connected to homeless prevention navigators and referred to Eviction prevention coordinators who work with the household to identify a strategy for staying housed.
-They assess for eligibility for the Eviction Prevention program, connect appropriate households with dispute resolution and legal services to prevent eviction and help households address and resolve their immediate barriers to housing stability, which can include short term rent assistance, negotiating with landlords, identifying subsequent housing options, relocation costs, and connecting with mainstream services to address issues such as lack of income, employment, or health insurance.
-In response to the increase demand for rental assistance due to the pandemic, the prevention system was able to scale up capacity significantly and distribute over \$160 millions of dollars in State and Federal COVID-19 rental assistance funding, thus preventing over 18,000 households from housing instability and potential evictions.
-Homeless prevention navigators and Eviction prevention coordinators have access to a flexible fund that they can use to stabilize housing or increase connection to services or economic opportunities.
+Imminently homeless households are connected to homeless prevention navigators and referred to eviction prevention coordinators who work with the household to identify a strategy for staying housed.
+They assess for eligibility for the Eviction Prevention program and connect appropriate households with dispute resolution and legal services to prevent eviction.
+These prevention strategies help households resolve their immediate barriers to housing stability, which can include short term rent assistance, negotiating with landlords, identifying subsequent housing options, relocation cost assistance, and connecting with mainstream services to address issues such as lack of income, employment, or health insurance.
+Homeless prevention navigators and eviction prevention coordinators have access to a flexible fund to help stabilize housing or increase connection to services or economic opportunities.

-The County has also set aside Homelessness Prevention funding specifically targeting By and For organizations.
-By and For organizations are operated by and serve the diverse communities in Snohomish County, serving a population that typically is underserved and has not been traditionally served well through Coordinated Entry and the homelessness housing system.
-The intent to utilize prevention funding not only serves to assist the County's diverse population but is also providing funding opportunities for new organizations to receive grants through the County who have typically not received prevention and homelessness response funding before.
+The County has allocated Homelessness Prevention funding specifically targeting By And For organizations.
+By And For organizations are operated by the diverse communities in Snohomish County, serving a population that typically is underserved by Coordinated Entry and the homelessness housing system.
+The prevention funding assists the County's diverse population by providing grant opportunities to new organizations which have historically not received prevention and homelessness response funding before.
 This builds capacity at a system level and reaches new ethnic and racial minority groups, immigrants and refugees, and other underserved communities.
-Snohomish County has contracted with four (4) By and For organizations since August 2023 and has been providing technical assistance to help ensure the agencies have systems and policies in place to serve their communities in new ways, meet funding requirements, and position themselves to apply for other funding opportunities in the future to meet the needs of the populations they work with.
+Snohomish County has contracted with four (4) By And For organizations since August 2023 and has been providing technical assistance to help ensure the agencies have systems and policies in place to serve their communities in new ways, meet funding requirements, and position themselves to apply for other funding opportunities in the future to meet the needs of the populations they work with.